cart-inception/multi-model-discussor/README.md

    - Add 1-3 discussion agents with different personas
    - For each agent, select:
      - A name (e.g., "Creative Thinker", "Skeptical Analyst")
-     - An Ollama model to power the agent (different models can provide more diverse perspectives)
+     - A model to power the agent (Ollama or Gemini models)
      - A system prompt defining the agent's persona (use built-in templates or create custom ones)

 2. **Start a Discussion**: